sundowndev/phoneinfoga/docs/install.md

-To install PhoneInfoga, you'll need to download the binary or build the software from source code.
+To install PhoneInfoga, you'll need to download the binary or build the software from its source code.

 !!! info
     For now, only Linux and MacOS are supported.
 If you don't see your OS/arch on the [release page on GitHub](https://github.com/sundowndev/PhoneInfoga/releases), it means it's not explicitly supported.
 You can always build from source by yourself.
 Want your OS to be supported ?
 Please [open an issue on GitHub](https://github.com/sundowndev/PhoneInfoga/issues).

-## Download binary
+## Download the binary

 Follow the instructions :